If you’ve ever considered living a sustainable life, chances are high that you’ve considered using a natural deodorant.

 So after trying different natural deodorants with a scent, I decided to try a crystal stick.
 A non-scented block of salt that slows down bacterial growth, stopping you from smelling.

-I was a bit skeptical about rubbing a stick of salt on my armpit however, it did the trick!
+I was a bit sceptical about rubbing a stick of salt on my armpit however, it did the trick!

 I didn’t smell like sweat nor did it leave me with an odd smell that some scented natural deodorants gave me.